- 1 Introduction

 Yard Numbers, Sail Numbers, and Hull Numbers

-The Hull Numbers were stamped into the moulding of the hull on the stern of the boat on the port side near the top of the hull.
-It is solely a Certificate of Hull Construction number issued by Lloyds Register of Shipping and is in the form ABC 123456.
-There is an example of a 1967 Centaur Hull Number here: .
+The Hull Numbers were stamped into the moulding of the hull on the stern of the boat on either the port or starboard side near the top of the hull.
+It is linked to the Certificate of Hull Construction number issued by Lloyds Register of Shipping and is in the form ABC 123456.
+The vast majority were issued by the Southampton office, so start with SOU, and invariably the last 2 digits indicate the year the hull was laid up.
+There is an example of a 1977 Centaur Hull Number here: .
 Early Centaurs (prior to 1973?....any advances on '73) do not appear to have this.

 Buying and Selling a Westerly?

-The best maintained Westerlys are sailed by members of The Westerly Owners Association see the Westerly Owners Association "For Sale" pages here and read Paul Shave's article Buying a Centaur.
-Craft for sale
+The best maintained Westerlys are sailed by members of The Westerly Owners Association:

 Some information about handicaps.